haomo-ai/OverlapTransformer/README.md

 To use a GPU, first you need to install the nvidia driver and CUDA.

 - CUDA Installation guide: [link](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html)
   We use CUDA 11.3 in our work.
+Other versions of CUDA are also supported but you should choose the corresponding torch version in the following Torch dependences.

 - System dependencies: